TomerBitonn/tomerbitonn/README.md

 ## 🧠 About Me
 - 🎓 Computer Science student at HIT
-- 💻 Full stack experience with both frontend and backend technologies
+- 💻 Full Stack experience with both frontend and backend technologies
 - 🛠️ Passionate about DevOps tools and automation
 - 💬 Constantly learning and exploring new things